Dykes to Watch Out For: Overview

-Main characters
+Characters

 The strip ran for 25 years; the characters aged in real time, and their (unnamed) city changed in ways realistic of many US cities.
-Many of the characters were connected to the city's feminist bookstore, which faced insuperable commercial pressures when Bounders Books and Muzak (a parody of Borders Books and Music) moved in.
+Many of the characters were connected to the city's feminist bookstore, Madwimmin Books, which faced insuperable commercial pressures when Bounders Books and Muzak (a parody of Borders Books and Music) moved in.
 Eventually Madwimmin Books closed, and some of its laid-off employees went to work at Bounders.
 Other characters are connected via working or studying at the university, shared housing, or romantic relationships.